ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/jones-lattin-talmadge.md

 </figcaption>
 </figure>

 As I write this, this drain is still present in the floor of the basement near the front wall of the house.
+The basement can be wet at times, and I have had to install drainage pipes and pumps to keep it dry.

 On my first day entering the home as her new owner, on the kitchen counter were a number of items left by Andrea and John, including well organized appliance manuals, a list of home improvements they made during their time as owners (a practice I continued), a list of the neighbors, their addresses and phone numbers, and brief descriptions of them, and finally, the photographs that follow further below.